 Building onto benefit 2, what's worse than having parties not working together is having parties that don't have a shared understanding of what their processes are, or the processes of their counterparts and how their data points align with one another?
 Siloed information.

 Inherently, siloed information leads to reduced outcomes, and no team can function without a clear source of truth and a shared purpose.
 With revenue operations, the focus is on removing information silos and creating a shared reality in terms of metrics, definitions and purposes to ensure every party is working from a single point of truth.

 When you're working in a non-revenue optimised business, you have to pull together siloed information-meaning that your forecasting is subjective.
 That said, you don't know what works or what doesn't work, and you can't forecast predictable revenue growth based on what direction the wind blows.

-Revenue operations allows you to find key data points that influence a set of actions.
-Being able to predict pipeline growth won’t just happen overnight, so you need to ensure all the pieces of the process are being administered correctly to see incremental improvements.
+Revenue operations allow you to find key data points that influence a set of actions.
+Being able to predict pipeline growth won't just happen overnight, so you need to ensure all the pieces of the process are being administered correctly to see incremental improvements.